-Rome‘s wax museum (Museo delle Cere) was founded in 1958.
-It was built because a certain Fernando Canini wanted to give the city of Rome a museum like the ones he had visited in Paris and London.
+Rome‘s Wax Museum (Museo delle Cere) was founded in 1958.
+It was built because a certain Fernando Canini wanted to give the city a museum similar to the ones he had visited in Paris and London.

 Wax Museum Rome

 Address: Piazza dei Santi Apostoli, 68/A – Rome.
 Phone: +39 06 6796482.
 Opening times: From 09.00 till 21.00.
 Last admission: 20.00.
 Entrance fee: 9,50 Euros (students and children up to 1,40 metres tall: 8,50 Euros; children up to 1 metre tall: Free; family of at least four people: 8,50 Euros per person.

 At the moment the 11 rooms of the museum exhibit 250 wax models, including historical figures like Hitler, Churchill, Mao Che Tung and Stalin, but also artists like Picasso, Charlie Chaplin and a number of composers.
 Colombus and Napoleon are present, and so is Bob Marley.

 Italian representatives include Leonardo Da Vinci, Michelangelo Buonarroti, the poet Giacomo Leopardi, Dante Alighieri and Giuseppe Garibaldi and King Vittorio Emanuele II.

 The two Roman football teams are represented by Francesco Totti (Roma) and Alessandro Nesta (Lazio).